elijah-saloma/elijah-saloma.github.io/projects/zerowaste.md

 <h1> The Experience </h1>

 For this project, I was responsible for front-end development.
 As this was an application that allowed you to navigate multiple pages, I was tasked to make the user interface easily usable and to take into account how the user interface may function on your phone as opposed to a screen on a monitor.
-There were other people working on front-end development with me, so I had to also check their formatting and code, along with facilitating each of our tasks.
+There were other people working on front-end development with me so I had to also check their formatting and code, along with facilitating each of our tasks.
+Regular check-in's in progress were also done and keeping our fellow members updated was crucial to our teamwork.

 <div class="text-center p-4">
   <img width="410px" src="../img/confirmationpage.png" class="img-thumbnail" >